 City field staff are trained annually in IDDE and spill response procedures.
-In January of 2023, personnel will be trained in IDDE and Spill Reponses.
+In 2024, personnel will be trained in IDDE and Spill Reponses.
 In the few weeks following the training maintenance personnel will have discussions on utilizations of spill response materials.
-Licensed maintenance personnel are trained annually for pesticide/herbicide application, and this program will continue in 2023.
-In 2023, personnel will also be trained on how, when, and where to utilize the KC SiMPla to reduce stormwater impact during maintenance operations.
+Licensed maintenance personnel are trained annually for pesticide/herbicide application, and this program will continue in 2024.
+In 2024, personnel will also be trained on how, when, and where to utilize the KC SiMPIa to reduce stormwater impact during maintenance operations.